adao1123/RestaurantMap/README.md

 Load more restaurants on map - For the list, I was able to implement unlimited scrolling by using interfaces to make api calls for next pages, but I did get the chance to do that in map quite yet.
 I would like to load more restaurants on the map when the user moves their map focus.

 Refresh - I would like to implement the standard pull-down-to-refresh.

+Orientation - I would like to add more orientation based customization (Different XMLs for landscape than for portrait)

 Place Images - Unfortunately, I did get a chance to make another api call to get images for Google Photo (since the image or image_url itself is not part of the original result).
 Currently it loads the icon associated with each restaurant object.
 XML updates - I felt that playing around too much with the XML is less important for this assignment than the functionality, but I would love to add custom views and animations to greatly improve the user experience.